 Rotorua Walking Festival: Be prepared to walk your feet off with this two day festival.
 Forest walks of 10, 21 and 42Km take place on Saturday.
 Same again on Sunday except it's around town.
 The 10km is classed as a Fun Walk.

 Classic Hits Easter Beach Dig: Could be March or April depending on when Easter falls.
 For kiddies 12 and under, join the Classic Hits 97.5 team for a beach dig to find a numbered stick that is buried in the sand.
 Every child is guaranteed a prize and there's a whole lot of Easter Eggs, hot cross buns and drinks for giveaways.
 Spot prizes and major prizes are up for grabs as well.

-Rotorua Marathon, ½ or ¼ Marathon, 5.5km Run/Walk: Thousands head to Rotorua in April or May for the Rotorua Marathon.
+Full, ½ or ¼ Marathon, 5.5km Run/Walk: Thousands head to Rotorua in April or May for the Rotorua Marathon.
 It's one 42km lap around the lake that starts and ends at Government Gardens.
 A very scenic route if you're in a fit state to be enjoying the view.
 And, as you can see, shorter distance races take place also, this lets the whole family join in.

 Nduro Super D: Shuttle up and race your bike downhill.
 Enjoy the 6-7km downhill and cross country route through the forest.
 Categories of riders begin with Little D at 8-14yrs on through to the Classics at 55+ yrs.
 There's also a Hard Tail (no rear suspension) race with no age grouping event.